 Specifies the protocol type of the data packets to which the device applies the rule.
 The device applies the rule only to data packets that contain the specified value in the Protocol field.

+- any (default setting)

-The device applies the rule to every data packet without evaluating the protocol.
+- The device applies the rule to every data packet without evaluating the protocol.

-icmp
+- icmp

-igmp
+- Internet Control Message Protocol (RFC 792)

+- igmp Internet Group Management Protocol

-▶ ipip
+- ipip